nautes-labs/website/src/en/guide/user-guide/project.md

 2. Use the curl command or other tools to execute the API request to delete a project.
 After the request is successful, the resource file for the project will be deleted in the `default.project` repository of the specified product.

-> If your account is a member of the GitLab group and has write access to the `main` branch of the `default.project` repository, you can delete projects.
+> If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can delete projects.

 ## List Projects (API)
 1. Generate an API request example by API definition `Project_ListProjects` and add the access token as a request header.